himadri111/saxs-docs-tutorial/docs/Documentation/README.rst

 This document focusses on how to perform the Python pipeline for TomoSAXS processing and analysis (Modules 1,3,4,5).
 Details of the algorithms involved in each module are provided in the following pages:

-  •	For details on software dependencies and installation - see `here <https://github.com/himadri111/saxs-docs-tutorial/blob/main/docs/Documentation/Software.rst>`_
+  •	For details on software dependencies and installation - see `here <https://github.com/himadri111/saxs-docs-tutorial/blob/main/docs/Documentation/Software.rst>`_ after these packages are installed, please download the necessary scripts as described below to install the tomoSAXS package.

   •	For details on data registration – see `here <https://github.com/himadri111/saxs-docs-tutorial/blob/main/docs/source/coreg.rst>`_